-Po not attempt to replace the lamp yourself.
+$\bigcap$ Do not attempt to replace the lamp yourself.
 Contact the qualified service personnel for replacement.

-The Lamp indicator light and Temperature warning light will light up if the lamp becomes too hot.
-See "Indicators" on page 65 for details.
+$\bigwedge$ The Lamp indicator light and Temperature warning light will light up if the lamp becomes too hot.
+See "Installing the dust filter (Optional accessory)" on page 65 for details.